Check Your N-400 Case Status

 What happens after the citizenship interview?

-Usually you won’t get a decision on your case on the day of the interview.
-If you have criminal history, then the officer must request a supervisor review your case before approval.
+Usually you won’t get a decision on your case the day of the interview.
+In fact, if you have criminal history, then your case must be reviewed by a supervisor prior to approval.

-• If over 120 days have passed since your interview, then first call the USCIS hotline at 1 (800) 375-5283 and ask to speak to a supervisor.
-This person will assist you to find out about your N400 case status.
 Tell the supervisor over the phone that you had an interview and over 120 days have passed.
-Politely ask for an in-person appointment where you had the appointment.
-For example, if you had an interview in Houston, Texas then you would call the number, ask to speak to a supervisor, and respectfully request that the supervisor make an appointment for you in Houston, Texas.
+Politely ask if the supervisor will schedule you for an in-person appointment to talk to the local office where you had the appointment.
+For example, if you had the interview in Houston, Texas then you would call the number, ask to speak to a supervisor, and respectfully request that supervisor make an appointment for you in Houston, Texas.

-• If the supervisor does not want to help you, you can contact an officer of the USCIS Ombudsman.
-The Ombudsman’s office helps when a case is severely delayed and USCIS has not helped.
-To request Ombudsman assistance, you will have to file a Form DHS-7001 online, by going here.
+If the supervisor does not want to help you, you can contact an officer of the USCIS Ombudsman.
+The Ombudsman’s office is there to help individuals in situation like these, where a case is severely delayed and so far USCIS has not helped.
+To get help from the Office of the Ombudsman, you will have to file a Form DHS-7001 online, by going here.

-• Finally, if you have had your interview fewer than 120 days ago, the best thing is to be patient.
-USCIS may simply be very busy, or possibly your the agency switched your case to a new USCIS officer, or USCIS may be experiencing technical difficulties.
+Finally, if you have had your interview fewer than 120 days ago, the best thing is to be patient.
+USCIS may simply be very busy, or possibly your case was switched over to a new USCIS officer, or USCIS may be experiencing technical difficulties.
 No matter the reason for the delay, USCIS has 120 days, so it is best to wait until then before escalating your case.

 At the citizenship interview, sometimes the USCIS officer will let you know if he or she plans to recommend approval of your citizenship application.
 It is important to remember that this is only the officer’s recommendation and that your case has not yet been approved.

-If the agency approves your application, USCIS will mail you an Oath Ceremony letter.
-The agency refers to it as an Oath Ceremony letter because it instructs you to attend a ceremony where you will take an oath to uphold the laws of the United States, and where you will officially become a U.S. citizen.
+If your application is approved, USCIS will mail you an Oath Ceremony letter.
+It is called an Oath Ceremony letter because it instructs you to attend a ceremony where you will take an oath to uphold the laws of the United States, and where you will officially become a U.S. citizen.
+It is a very special event, and people normally invite their friends and family to attend.

 On the back of the Oath Ceremony letter are a series of questions.
-These questions refer to the time after your interview with USCIS until the day of the ceremony.
+These questions are asking for answers during the time after your interview with USCIS until the day of the ceremony.
 They ask things such as “Have you traveled?” and “Have you been arrested?”
 Remember, USCIS is only asking about what has happened after your interview.
-So, for example, if police arrest you after your citizenship interview, but before the ceremony, then you must answer that question “Yes.”
+So, for example, if you get arrested after your citizenship interview, but before the ceremony, then you must answer that question “Yes.”
 However, if nothing has changed since the time of your interview then the answer to the questions would be “No.”

 Related Topics